-The farm’s approach is marked by a series of stone ruins beside a private road that climbs from the lakeside and leads into an automobile court proportioned as a golden rectangle.
-This outdoor room is enclosed by remnants of stone walls characteristic of farms in the region.
-Through a portal in the east wall of the court lays a smaller courtyard and an entrance to the wood-framed house.
+A series of stone ruins marks the approach to the farm, along a private road that climbs from the lake and leads into an arrival court.
+This outdoor room is enclosed by remnants of stone walls, characteristic of farms in the region.
+A portal in the east wall of the court provides access to a smaller courtyard and an entrance to the wood-framed house.
+Inside, a light-filled great room, anchored by a massive stone fireplace, reveals views of the surrounding landscape.